-Dr. Rita Bernstein is the past President of Rollins College and is acknowledged for her accomplishments raising the college's ranking from number 6 to number 1 among Regional Universities in the South in the US News & World Report.
+Dr. Rita Bornstein is the past President of Rollins College and is acknowledged for her accomplishments raising the college's ranking from number 6 to number 1 among Regional Universities in the South in the US News & World Report.
 Upon her retirement she was named Citizen of the Decade by the Winter Park Chamber of Commerce.
 Dr. Bornstein helps to raise funds and awareness at the annual Walk for Parkinson in April of each year.
 “Someday, we will find a cure”.

 Anissa is the Parkinson Outreach Program Manager at Florida Hospital.
 She runs various support groups and programs all around Central Florida.
 She is dedicated to helping those who are affected by the disease.
 Anissa's mother has Parkinson's and she is able to relate to those who are dealing with the disease.

-downtown Orlando.
+Ira J. Goodman, M.D., is a board certified neurologist specializing in Alzheimer’s disease, Parkinson’s disease, dementia and memory disorders with Bioclinica Research.
 Dr. Goodman graduated from the Medical College of Pennsylvania in 1979 and completed his internship in internal medicine at Orlando Regional Medical Center and residency in Neurology at Shands Teaching Hospital at the University of Florida.

 Tonya enjoys running, watching her son play football, football games, and blogging about fashion.
 She became involved with the Parkinson's Association of Central Florida through Anissa Mitchell, the Florida Hospital Parkinson Outreach Program Manager.
 Tonya wishes to increase its presence in the Central Florida community by increasing community awareness of the many wonderful resources available to people with Parkinson's and their caregivers.